 Let’s say that you implement a CDP solution today and after 6 months, for whatever reason, you decide that the Marketing automation software (or your visualization software) does not meet your business expectations.
 Instead of throwing all of your CDP implementations out of the window, you can easily switch to your selected MA solution and the CDP partner will do the rest for you.
 Pretty cool, right?

-This is a reasonable concern.
+This is a reasonable concern but this has made it on our CDP misconceptions list.
+So you know it’s not true.
 You read all this information online about the CDPs, you speak with a few vendors and you understand the complexity.
 On average, for an enterprise, it takes 6 weeks to build one integration.
 Given that you have 5-6 data sources, one Marketing Automation software, and a visualization tool to connect, that is about… well, no need to do the math.
 It seems like a never-ending project.

 And that would be the reality in case you choose to build instead of buying a CDP solution.